CidSantiago/CidSantiago/README.md

 ### Welcome to my Repository! 👋 Don't mind the mess, i wasn't expecting visitors! 🤣

-Right now, I'm a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department)
+I was a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department).
+Right now, i am a Data Scientist at Ministerio Público do Ceará, working with OCR and NLP :)

 🔭 My main language is python, but, as you can see,, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...